-Condition Details Area addressed in AQMP 8.
+Condi Condition Details ea addressed Cond ition Details in A AQMP 8.
 The 8.
-The Proponent shall: hei rein unless (a) Ensure any visible air pollution generated by the project is both minimised and recorded, and that operations are modified as required to minimise any not oth ted nerwise resultant air quality impacts on nearby residences; a) Section 5 & (b) Ensure that real-time air quality monitoring and meteorological monitoring data is assessed regularly; and , 8 (c) Where dust is generated by the project, that operations are modified and/or stopped as required to ensure compliance with the relevant air quality criteria b) Section 7 to the satisfaction of the Director-General. c) Section 5 & 7
+The Proponent shall: hei rein unless (a) Ensure any visible air pollution generated by the project is both minimised and recorded, and that operations are modified as required to minimise any no oth ted nerwise (b) resultant air quality impacts on nearby residences; Ensure that real-time air quality monitoring and meteorological monitoring data is assessed regularly; and a) Section 5 & 8 (c) Where dust is generated by the project, that operations are modified and/or stopped as required to ensure compliance with the relevant air quality criteria b) Section 7 to the satisfaction of the Director-General. c) Section 5 & 7